david-minaya/book-worm/README.md

 ## Docker

-- To build the image run the command `npm run docker:build`.
+- To build the docker image, run the command `npm run docker:build`.
-- To run the image locally run the command `npm run docker:run`.
+- To run the docker container locally, run the command `npm run docker:run`.